-Leaving the hustle and bustle of Buenos Aires we boarded the 4 hour ferry across the Río De La Plata to Colonia.
-The mouth of the river is only a small stretch of water separating Buenos Aires from Uruguay.
-There is a faster 2 hour ferry which is the most expensive transport option to cross, otherwise the slowest and cheapest option is a 12 hour bus following the coastline of both countries.
+Leaving the hustle and bustle of Buenos Aires we boarded the 4 hour ferry across the Río De La Plata.
+The mouth of the river is only a small stretch of water separating Buenos Aires from Colonia del Sacramento.
+There is a faster 2 hour ferry which is the most expensive transport option to cross.
+Otherwise the slowest and cheapest option is a 12 hour bus following the coastline of both countries.
 We chose to take the Buquebus ferry as it was the least expensive and time consuming option (but still not very cheap).

 With that joke and our tourist map in hand we set about finding a hostel for the night.
 We quickly walked out of a few hostels after hearing the ridiculous prices they were offering and settled into Hostel Colonia which is in need of a little love.
 We ended up having a private dorm to ourselves and the breakfast was ok, fine for one night.

 As we had prepacked a sandwich for the boat and found an ingenious way of making fresh filtered coffee we didn’t need food and headed straight into the old town to soak up the picturesque streets.

 The Old Town